janbrekke/CLI-PokeDex/README.md

 ```
 # About
 The code is probably full of BUGS, and there is probably a much better solution to this,
 but this was an exam we had as school.
-Not too proud of this one but it's something at least.
+Not too proud of this one but it's something at least.\
 It's what i could come up with after 2 weeks of python training :stuck_out_tongue:
-Maybe it can at least help you in any way even though it doesn't work poprely.
+Maybe it can at least help you in any way even though it doesn't work poperly.

 # Screenshot
 ![Alt text](https://www.digitalbrekke.com/res/pokemontermScreenShot.png "Main Screen")